Visiting the school - academics and postgraduates

 Fee structure

 Please note that we do not offer funding.
-The School charges an affiliation fee (or 'bench fee'), the amount of which depends on the length of stay.
-Please note that the affiliation/bench fee must be paid prior to the commencement of any visit.
+The School charges an affiliation fee (or 'bench fee') which depends on the length of stay.
+Please note that the affiliation/bench fee must be paid prior to the start of your visit.

 Visa requirements